Contingency vs Retained Recruitment – What is the Difference?

-- Full Control – the client has full control of the recruitment process, deciding on whether the candidate referred by the agency is qualified enough for the role
+The client has full control of the recruitment process, deciding on whether the candidate referred by the agency is qualified enough for the role.

-- No Risk – no fee is paid unless a candidate is placed at the company
+No fee is paid unless a candidate is placed at the company.

-- No Upfront Cost – there’s no pressure to hire a candidate on the basis that money has been spent
+There’s no pressure to hire a candidate on the basis that money has been spent.

 Challenges of Contingency Recruitment

-- Less Resources – agencies conduct a less thorough search as resources are shared evenly across all jobs
+Agencies conduct a less thorough search as resources are shared evenly across all jobs.

-- Anonymity – an anonymous job specification is not detailed enough to best promote the company to the candidate
+An anonymous job specification is not detailed enough to best promote the company to the candidate.

-- No Exclusivity – the best candidates will also be offered to other clients with similar job roles
+The best candidates will also be offered to other clients with similar job roles.

 What is Retained Recruitment?

 Retained recruitment refers to a type of recruitment in which the agency collects a partial fee from clients before the recruitment process begins.
 The remainder of the fee is paid between the recruitment search and the successful placement of the candidate.
 The agency will work on an exclusive basis meaning the job will only be filled through this recruitment company.

 The job role is of high priority so great agencies will spend more on premium job listings.